MVGenMaster: Scaling Multi-View Generation from Any Image via 3D Priors Enhanced Diffusion Model: Method

 \textbf{3D Priors.} To obtain metric depth $\hat{D}$ in training, we improve the strategy used in~\cite{tung2024megascenes}, which aligns monocular depth $D$ with sparse SfM points with RANSAC as shown in \Cref{fig:data_processing}:

 To avoid collapsing to a naive solution ($r=0$), we force the minimal $r\geq 0.1\frac{std(D_{SfM})}{std(D)}$.
-With metric depth maps, we formulate 3D priors as warped RGB pixels $I^{warp}$ and CCMs $C^{warp}$ from reference view $i$ to target view $j$ as:
+With metric depth maps, we formulate 3D priors as warped RGB pixels $I^{warp}$ and CCMs~\cite{li2023sweetdreamer} $C^{warp}$ from reference view $i$ to target view $j$ as:

-where $C_i$ is obtained by unprojecting 2D coordinates into the normalized 3D canonical space, then encoded by Fourier embedding~\cite{vaswani2017attention}.
+where the 3D coordinate map $C_i$ is obtained by unprojecting 2D coordinates into the normalized 3D canonical space through aligned depth and camera, then encoded by Fourier embedding~\cite{vaswani2017attention}.
 We integrate 3D priors warped from multiple reference views.
 In cases of conflict due to occlusion, we retain only warped $I^{warp}$ and $C^{warp}$ with minimal depth in the camera space.
 Additionally, the contract function~\cite{barron2022mip} based on medium depth eliminates the infinity far depth prediction.
 Notably, we warp 1:1 RGB pixels instead of 1/8 latent features for two reasons.
 Firstly, incorporating latent features requires additional VAE encoding~\cite{rombach2022high}, which increases training costs by 20\%.
 Second, using uncompressed RGB pixels enhances performance in camera magnifying scenarios, as confirmed by ablation studies.
 Moreover, warped CCMs are complementary to warped RGB pixels, providing precise information about positioning and occlusion.
 This is particularly beneficial when the warped RGB pixels may be ambiguous due to significant viewpoint changes.

 For the training phase, monocular depth maps are extracted by~\cite{yang2024depth}, while SfM results comprise Multi-View Stereo (MVS) depth~\cite{cao2024mvsformer++} or sparse Colmap points~\cite{schoenberger2016mvs}.
 For the inference, we leverage Depth-Pro~\cite{bochkovskii2024depth} to predict both metric depth and intrinsic parameters for single-view instances, while Dust3R~\cite{wang2024dust3r} is employed to address multi-view conditions.
 Instead of re-processing all training views with Dust3R, we find that inconsistent multi-view depth alignment serves as a beneficial form of regularization, which facilitates the generalization of MVGenMaster during the testing phase.
 Furthermore, monocular depth alignment is much more efficient than Dust3R in processing large training scenes with more precise camera poses from SfM\footnote{Dust3R struggled to produce well-aligned point clouds for complex scenes with fixed SfM poses.
 Meanwhile, Dust3R failed to get camera poses (used for MVGenMaster) that are as precise as those obtained through SfM.}.